Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 The applicant income limit is equivalent to 100% of the Federal Poverty Level (FPL).
 While this figure increases annually in January, the income limit for MN Medicaid increases each July.
 For elderly, blind, and disabled Medicaid, the effective income limit from 7/1/24 – 6/30/25 is $1,255 / month for a single applicant.
 Married couples, regardless of if one or both spouses are applicants, can have a monthly income up to $1,704.

-Another way that the Community First Services and Supports Program will differ from the Personal Care Assistance Program is that a non-applicant spouse will be able to retain a larger portion of a couple’s income and assets.
+Another way that the Community First Services and Supports Program differs from the Personal Care Assistance Program is that a non-applicant spouse is able to retain a larger portion of a couple’s income and assets.
 This is known as Spousal Impoverishment Provisions.
-It allows a non-applicant spouse a Monthly Maintenance Needs Allowance from their applicant spouse and a Community Spouse Resource Allowance.
-To be clear, the PCA program does not allow this.
+It allows a non-applicant spouse a Monthly Maintenance Needs Allowance and a Community Spouse Resource Allowance.

 Assets

-In 2024, the asset limit is $3,000 for a single applicant.
-For married couples, the asset limit is slightly higher at $6,000.
+In 2025, the asset limit is $3,000 for a single applicant.
+For married couples, the asset limit is $6,000.
 This hold true for the PCA Program regardless of whether one or both spouses are applicants.

-With CFSS, assets will be calculated differently when just one spouse is an applicant.
+With CFSS, assets are calculated differently when just one spouse is an applicant.
 While all assets of a married couple are considered jointly owned, the non-applicant spouse is allocated a larger portion of the assets to prevent spousal impoverishment.
-In this case, the applicant spouse can retain up to $2,000 in assets and the non-applicant spouse can keep up to $154,140.
+In this case, the applicant spouse can retain up to $2,000 in assets and the non-applicant spouse can keep up to $157,920.
 This larger allocation of assets to the non-applicant spouse is called a Community Spouse Resource Allowance.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

-While there is a 60-month Look-Back Rule in which Medicaid checks past asset transfers of those applying for Nursing Home Medicaid or home and community based services via a Medicaid Waiver, it is not relevant for the Personal Care Assistance Program.
-The Look-Back Rule will, however, apply to the Community First Services and Supports Program.
+While there is a 60-month Look-Back Rule, during which Medicaid checks past asset transfers of those applying for Nursing Home Medicaid or home and community based services via a Medicaid Waiver, it is not relevant for the Personal Care Assistance Program, nor the Community First Services and Supports Program.

 To determine if you might have assets over Medicaid’s countable limit, and if so, receive an estimate of the amount, use our Spend Down Calculator.